AaronHevia/Python_Practice/README.md

 ## Project 2:  Tip Calculator (Console)
 A console based project which will calculate how much to tip and determine how much each person will pay when splitting the bill.
 This is a practice of proper use of primitive data types, basic mathematical operations in python, number manipulation, and using f strings in python.
+***06/02/2023 Update:*** Refactored project to calling a series of functions.
+This reflects practicing in building the project using procedural programming and making each sequence modular.
 **Input Validation not yet implemented.**

 ## Project 3:  Treasure Island (Console)